Match-Tamirat/NewProject/README.md

-# the is some new project
+# this is some new project